-In 2017 the Water Department replaced water mains on the following streets: Meadow Ave, Wright Street, & Emerson Road.
-We also replaced the water main for Winthrop Street in May 2018.
+In 2018 the Water Department replaced water mains on the following streets: Winthrop Street, Columbus Street, Samuel Street, & Woodside Drive.

-For the remainder of 2018, the Water Department is planning to replace the water main on the following streets: Columbus Street, South West Street (south of Barry St), Sunset Terrace, Briarcliff Drive, Hamilton Circle, Overlook Drive, & Hamar Drive.
+For the 2019 construction season, the Water Department is planning to replace the water main on the following streets: South West Street (south of Barry St), Sunset Terrace, Briarcliff Drive, Hamilton Circle, Overlook Drive, & Hamar Drive.
 (Please Note: projects are subject to change)

 The meter crew installed or changed over 500 meters, collected more than 400 water samples, and performed 800+ backflow preventer tests.
 We read most water meters by radio or from the outside of the building.
 Occasionally, we may need to access your property to check the water meter.
 Our staff will have a DPW photo ID, and will arrive in a DPW vehicle; if you have any doubt that someone is a DPW employee please do not let them into your property, lock your door, and call the Police.